BenjaminAbt/SustainableCode/csharp/struct-vs-class-boxing/readme.md

 - 🚀 structs have by far the best efficiency when declared as readonly and used without an interface.
 - 🔋 as soon as an interface is involved, structs have no more advantages due to boxing
+- All tests are about 30% faster in .NET 8 than in .NET 7.

 ## Remarks